 Top 10 BetterSax Videos 2019 (most viewed playlist)

 Half of these are saxophone reviews which are surprisingly popular.
-Which video of mine was your favorite this year?
+Which video of mine was your favorite during 2019?
 Let me know in the comments section below.

 Set Your Goals